Legendrian contact homology in the boundary of a subcritical Weinstein 4-manifold: Introduction

 In view of the above discussion, Theorem~\ref{thm:main} then leads to a combinatorial formulation for the symplectic homology of any Weinstein 4-manifold (as well as the linearized contact homology of its ideal boundary).
 As one consequence, we deduce a new proof of a result of McLean \cite{bib:McLean} that states that there are exotic Stein structures on $\R^8$.
 We note that our construction of exotic Stein $\R^8$'s (and corresponding exotic contact $S^{7}$'s) is somewhat different from McLean's.

 Here is an outline of the paper.
 Our combinatorial setup and computation of the DGA are presented in Section \ref{sec:comb} and sample calculations and applications are given in Section~\ref{sec:calc}.
 In Section~\ref{sec:geom}, we set up the contact topology needed to define Legendrian contact homology in our context.
 This leads to the proof in Section~\ref{Sec:openclosed} that the combinatorial formula indeed agrees with the holomorphic curve count in the definition of the DGA.
 In the Appendices, we demonstrate invariance of the DGA under Legendrian isotopy in two ways: from the analytical perspective in Appendix~\ref{app:aninv}, and from the combinatorial perspective in Appendix~\ref{app:combinv}, which also includes a couple of deferred proofs of results from Section~\ref{sec:comb}.
+It should be mentioned that the analytical invariance proof depends on a perturbation scheme for so-called M-polyfolds (the most basic level of polyfolds), the details of which are not yet worked out.